QiCai1995/dsc-data-ethics-training-on-bad-data/README.md

 Estimator bias and algorithmic bias may or may not overlap.
 On the one hand, discriminatory models can be a major cause of estimator bias.
 A [2019 study](http://proceedings.mlr.press/v81/buolamwini18a/buolamwini18a.pdf) found that even though images of darker-skinned females made up about 1/5 of the dataset, they constituted about 2/3 of the classification error in commercial computer vision models.
 On the other hand, the program at St. George's matched outcomes from human assessors 90-95% of the time, meaning that the program "correctly" rejected applicants on the basis of gender and nationality.
 Thus building a model with strong performance is not enough to ensure that you aren't perpetuating algorithmic bias.

-One of the best ways to avoid algorithmic bias is by ensuring that models are trained with high-quality data, following the "garbage in, garbage out" philosophy.
+One of the best ways to avoid algorithmic bias is by ensuring that models are trained with high-quality data, following the logic of "garbage in, garbage out".

 ## Issues with Data Quality